 Those studying abroad at the Umbra Institute are not just students in Perugia, but also temporary citizens.
 More often than not, Umbra students come to think of their adopted city as a second home.
 An integral part of this process is building connections with the local community and Italians of all ages and walks of life – relationships that Umbra strives to foster every semester.

 With this goal in mind, Umbra offers an array of volunteer opportunities during the Fall and Spring semester to engage and challenge students of diverse interests and levels of Italian.
 By giving your time, you will find yourself to be a truly welcomed and valued part of a bustling volunteer community while creating some of the most memorable experiences of your study abroad.
 Read on further for brief descriptions of our volunteer collaborations.

 Unicef Pigotta Workshop

 High School English Language Tutoring – Fall Semester Only

-You can become a teaching assistant at one of Perugia’s local middle school or high schools where you will join in on English language activities and mentor the pupils once a week on the ins-and-outs of grammar and writing while fielding questions about American culture.
+You can become a teaching assistant at a local high school where you will join in on English language activities and mentor the pupils once a week on the ins-and-outs of grammar and writing while fielding questions about American culture.